john-andrilla/deepnumpy-doc/guide/crash-course/1-ndarray.md

 # Manipulate data with DeepNumPy
 :label:`crash_course_ndarray`

-We'll start by introducing the `np` package, MXNet’s primary tool for storing and transforming data.
+The `np` package is MXNet’s primary tool for storing and transforming data.
 If you’ve worked with `NumPy` before, you’ll notice `np`  is, by design, similar to NumPy.
+For more general information about NumPy, see the [NumPy website](https://numpy.org/).

-## Get started
+## Getting started

-To get started, let's import the `np` package together with `npx`, which stands for NumPy extensions.
-We call `np` with `npx` as the DeepNumPy frontend.
+To get started, use the following commands to import the `np` and 'npx' packages.
+The `npx` package is NumPy extensions.
+Together, `np` and `npx` are the DeepNumPy frontend.

 ```{.python .input  n=1}
 from mxnet import np, npx
 npx.set_np()  # Change MXNet to the numpy-like mode.
 ```

-Next, let's see how to create a 2D array (also called a matrix) with values from two sets of numbers: 1, 2, 3 and 4, 5, 6.
+The next example shows how to create a 2D array (also called a matrix) with values from two sets of numbers: 1, 2, 3 and 4, 5, 6.
 This might also be referred to as a tuple of a tuple of integers.

 ```{.python .input  n=2}
 np.array(((1,2,3),(5,6,7)))
 ```

-We can also create a very simple matrix with the same shape (2 rows by 3 columns), but fill it with 1s.
+You can also create a very simple matrix with the same shape (2 rows by 3 columns), but fill it with ones.

 ```{.python .input  n=3}
 x = np.ones((2,3))
 x
 ```

-Often we’ll want to create arrays whose values are sampled randomly.
+You might want to create arrays whose values are sampled randomly.
 For example, sampling values uniformly between -1 and 1.
-Here we create the same shape, but with random sampling.
+In the example here, you create the same shape, but with random sampling.

 ```{.python .input  n=15}
 y = np.random.uniform(-1,1, (2,3))
 y
 ```

 As with NumPy, the dimensions of each ndarray are accessible by accessing the `.shape` attribute.
-We can also query its `size`, which is equal to the product of the components of the shape.
+You can also query its `size`, which is equal to the product of the components of the shape.
 In addition, `.dtype` tells the data type of the stored values.

 ```{.python .input  n=17}
 (x.shape, x.size, x.dtype)